Fixing Central Texas Soil: How Topdressing & Aeration Optimizes Your Soil

 There are four key benefits to liquid aeration:

-Liquid aeration has a substantial compounding effect, wherein additional applications pick up where the last application left off (unlike mechanical aeration which is a “one and done” process).
+Liquid aeration has a substantial compounding effect, wherein additional applications pick up where the last application left off

 You get the “iceberg root system” – meaning roots grow deeper and thicker because more air and water are stimulating and delivering the nutrients which enable this vibrant growth.